 Snowshoeing opportunities await

-The Adirondacks is seemingly in a New Yorks State snow-belt; can't find snow, come here!
-As a region we thrive on snow, love snow, welcome snow and we're not afraid to admit it.
+The Adirondacks is seemingly in a New York State snow-belt; can't find snow, come here!
+As a region we thrive on snow, love snow, welcome snow - and we're not afraid to admit it.
 Snowshoeing is a very popular past-time and a great way to extend your hiking season to an all-year activity.
-Did you know a Raquette is a snowshoe?
+Did you know a "raquette" is a snowshoe?
 That's right, we have a lake, village, and river named after one of the most popular Adirondack sports.

 This winter, strap on some snowshoes and head to the Adirondacks to enjoy our mountains and forests like never before.
 Snowshoeing is one of the easiest winter sports to master, and works all different kinds of muscles, helping you stay in prime condition all-year round.
 Here, we have snowshoe trails to fit all user types, of all abilities, and fitness levels.